storyexplorer/The-Story-Explorer/_posts/2023-12-18-complexity-from-simplicity.md

 In terms of story, I first think of complex characters.
 These are characters who have two or more often conflicting feelings about something.

 For example, Odysseus in Homer's *Odyssey* [[^odyssey]].
-At the beginning of the story, Odysseus has two conflicting feelings about leaving Calypso's grotto to voyage home: He longs to go home, to see his homeland, and to see his family; and at the same time, he is afraid to go because of Poseidon's intent on vengeance.
+At the beginning of the story, Odysseus has two conflicting feelings about his voyage home: He longs to go home, to see his homeland, and to see his family; and at the same time, he is afraid to go because of Poseidon's intent on vengeance.

 Odysseus's conflicting feelings make him a complex character with some psychological depth.
 Notice how Odysseus's feelings consist of two simple parts: (1) longing for home and (2) afraid to journey home.
 Both are easy to understand and fit in the story's context.
 It feels like a very human reaction.